irishgordo/harvester-wiki/Create-a-Harvester-release.md

    - Update README
      - Update versions: https://github.com/harvester/harvester?tab=readme-ov-file#releases
      - Update screenshots
+   - See https://github.com/harvester/harvester/issues/6969 for an example of the above using the v1.4.0 release.
 9. Tag the release on the release branch:
    - Example:
      ```shell